Why do K-12 engineering teacher training?

 New opportunities ahead

 Teachers have the task of making engineering topics meaningful and engaging additions to their classrooms.
 Very few have had any training in engineering education.
 The National Academy of Engineering estimates that fewer than 20,000 teachers in all of K-12 education have had any exposure to the field.
-Yet in this country are 13,500 school districts and over 130,000 schools!
+Yet in this country, there are 13,500 school districts and over 130,000 schools!

 The role of Engineers On Deck